cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

                                    result,
                                    data}

-    // Store the result in a public path. provableStore.set(resultQueryPath(queryIdentifier), resultRecord)
+    // Store the result in the local, private store. privateStore.set(resultQueryPath(queryIdentifier), resultRecord)

 }
 ```